labgem/PPanGGOLiN/docs/user/projection.md

 This command supports two input modes depending on whether you want to project a single genome or multiple genomes at once:

+In both modes, each option accepts only one kind of input: `--fasta` expects genomic sequences in FASTA format, while `--anno` expects annotation files in GFF3 or GBFF format.
+At least one of the two is required, and they must not be mixed within a single option.
+These are the same input types as the `annotate` command, described in the [Annotate from fasta files](./PangenomeAnalyses/pangenomeAnnotation.md#annotate-from-fasta-files) and [Use annotation files for your pangenome](./PangenomeAnalyses/pangenomeAnnotation.md#use-annotation-files-for-your-pangenome) sections.
+Both options can be given together, in which case the annotation files take precedence and the FASTA files provide the genomic sequences when the annotation files do not contain any.

 Multiple Files in One TSV:
 - **Options**: `--fasta` or `--anno`
 - **Description**: You can provide a tab-separated file listing genome names alongside their respective FASTA genomic sequences or annotation filepaths, with one line per genome.
 This mode is suitable when you want to annotate multiple genomes in a single operation.
 The format of this file is identical to the format used in the annotate and workflow commands; for more details, refer [here](./PangenomeAnalyses/pangenomeAnnotation.md).